MageshGit/TestVagrantAssignment_Magesh/README.md

 > example   <br />
 >    rcbPlayersJsonFile:playersListRCB.json

+### Test reports
+> Execute scripts and the default testng reports will be published in the test-output folder

 ### Note
 Use Java 8 or higher as some of the java 8 features are implemented in test script